Soul Force in the Age of AI

 In a culture shaped by speed and constant stimulation, even the most well-intentioned people can slip into numbness, rigidity, shame, or despair.
 This course offers a different path: learning how to slow down, unlearn what divides us, and build new habits of attention and care.

-“In the end, only three things matter: how much you loved, how gently you lived, and how gracefully you let go of things not meant for you.”
+“In the end, only three things matter: how much you loved, how gently you lived, and how gracefully you let go of things not meant for you.” — The Buddha

 What You’ll Gain

-Over four weeks, participants can expect to:
+Over four weeks, participants will work to:

 • Establish or strengthen a daily meditation and introspection practice (5–10 minutes/day)